uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

 ### Easy mode file
 The layout for easy mode shows up when this file is loaded.
-Players can input the Left and Right directions with the buttons during the memory sequence.
+Players can press the Left and Right buttons in order of the directions during the memory sequence.
 - The code contains the colours of the design layout for Easy mode on the Launchpad.
 - 3 coloured LEDs to represent for the Left Direction, Right Direction and Submit Sequence buttons are programmed to send MIDI messages as feedback to the Raspberry Pi.
 - The 3 LED buttons are implemented with **visual colour feedback** by changing colour when pressed, and returning back to its original colour.

 ### Hard mode file
 The layout for hard mode shows up when this file is loaded.
-Players can input the North, South, East and West directions with the buttons during the memory sequence.
+Players can press the North, South, East and West buttons in order of the directions during the memory sequence.
 - Contains the code for the design layout for Hard mode.
 - 5 colored LEDs to represent North, South, East, West and Submit Sequence  buttons coded to send MIDI feedback to the Raspberry Pi.
 - Visual feedback is also implemented for user experience.